 - Plan menus and food utilization, based on anticipated number of guests, nutritional value, palatability, popularity, and costs.

-Food Service Manager Required Skills
+What a Food Service Manager Should Know

 Service Orientation: Actively looking for ways to help people.